adorad/adorad/docs/docs.md

 (This is still in an alpha state)

-V has a built-in ORM (object-relational mapping) which supports SQLite, and will soon support MySQL, Postgres, MS SQL, and Oracle.
+Adorad has a built-in ORM (object-relational mapping) which supports SQLite, and will soon support MySQL, Postgres, MS SQL, and Oracle.

 V's ORM provides a number of benefits: